frntc/Sidekick64/README.md

-There are two variants of the PCB: a larger one the fits the dimensions of the Raspberry Pi 3A+/3B+ and a smaller one with tailored for the Raspberry Pi Zero 2.
+There are two variants of the PCB: a larger one the fits the dimensions of the Raspberry Pi 3A+/3B+ (shown above) and a smaller one with tailored for the Raspberry Pi Zero 2 (image on the right).
 Note that all is interchangeable, i.e. you can use either PCB with any of the supported RPis.

 Here you can find the BOM and assembly information for [Sidekick64 v0.42](https://htmlpreview.github.io/?https://github.com/frntc/Sidekick64/blob/master/Gerber/ibom_sk64.html), [Sidekick64 v0.42 Zero](https://htmlpreview.github.io/?https://github.com/frntc/Sidekick64/blob/master/Gerber/ibom_sk64zero.html).
 Sourcing components: you can use LVC and LVX types for the 07, 245, 257, and 573 ICs, and you can use 74LS30 or 74HCT30.
 The C16/+4 adapter does not require any electronic components.
+The VIC20 adapter uses only plain resistors and diodes.